FADE: Enabling Federated Adversarial Training on Heterogeneous Resource-Constrained Edge Devices: Experiment Settings and Details

+\paragraph{Hyperparameters of FL} To simulate the statistical heterogeneity in FL, we partition the whole dataset onto $N=100$ clients with the same Non-IID data partition as \citet{shah2021adversarial}, where $80\%$ data of each client is from only two classes while $20\%$ is from the other eight classes.
+We sample $30$ clients for local training in each communication round.
+For global FL (FedNOVA), the validation sets on all clients are I.I.D..
+For personalized FL (FedBN), we make the validation set on each client have the same distribution as the training set on that client (i.e., Non-I.I.D.).
+We report the averaged validation accuracy over all clients in our experiments.

-\paragraph{Hyperparameters for FL}We partition the whole FMNIST and CIFAR-10 training set onto $N=1000$ clients, with a training-validation ratio of $0.8:0.2$.
-We set the number of local training iterations as $\tau=50$ for FMNIST and $\tau=40$ for CIFAR-10, with the same local batch size $B=10$.
-The maximal number of communication round is $1000$ for FMNIST and $4000$ for CIFAR-10.
-We use the initial learning rate $\eta_0=0.01$ for both FMNIST and CIFAR-10, while we halve the learning rate at $(400,600,800)$-th rounds of FMNIST experiments, and at $(2000,3000)$-th rounds of CIFAR-10.
-We use SGD with weight decay $0.0001$ and momentum $0.9$ for both FMNIST and CIFAR-10.
+We set the number of initial local training iterations as $\tau_0=40$ for both FMNIST and CIFAR-10, and the local batch size is set to be $B=50$.
+We use the same trick as \citet{shah2021adversarial} that we gradually decrease the number of local training iterations.
+When training with FedNOVA, the maximal number of communication rounds is set to be $T=500$ for FMNIST and $T=2000$ for CIFAR-10.
+When training with FedBN, we set $T=150$ for FMNIST and $T=500$ for CIFAR-10.
+We use the SGD optimizer with a constant learning rate $\eta=0.01$ and momentum $0.9$ in all the experiments.